thanos-io/thanos/docs/components/compact.md

                                Alternative to 'objstore.config-file' flag.
                                Object store configuration in YAML.
       --consistency-delay=30m  Minimum age of fresh (non-compacted) blocks before they are being processed.
-Blocks older than this which are malformed will be removed.
+Malformed blocks older than the maximum of consistency-delay and 30m0s will be removed.
-                               The smallest possible value of this flag is 10m0s.
       --retention.resolution-raw=0d
                                How long to retain raw samples in bucket.
 0d - disables this retention